'Tis the Season for Annual Marketing Planning!

 Follow with a more granular dialog about the firm's target market.
 For reference, please check out Market Segmentation: An Inbound Marketer's "Social" Bread and Butter."
 Within each of the target market segments, provide the following:

-Reconciling the marketing plan with the budget.
+I was reconciling the marketing plan with the budget.